 Strangers Poisoning Kids’ Halloween Candy – Fact or Fiction?

 I was sitting around catching up with my siblings not long ago when the subject of x-raying candy came up.
-When I was a kid, there was a chiropractic office at the top of the street where my grandparents lived and they'd open their doors on Halloween night to x-ray the candy collected by kids in the neighborhood.
+You see, when I was a kid, there was a chiropractic office at the top of the street where my grandparents lived and they'd open their doors on Halloween night to x-ray the candy collected by kids in the neighborhood.
 While my siblings and I thought that it was kind of cool, we didn't want to have to wait for our candy to be examined.
 We wanted to take it home, dump it on the floor and divvy it up.
-Our parents wanted to make sure that we didn't start licking away on a Sugar Daddy laced with poison, not noticing it was covered in a strange white substance, and then die.
+However, our parents wanted to make sure that we didn't start licking away on a Sugar Daddy laced with poison, not noticing it was covered in a strange white substance, and then die and so, we waited.

-What didn’t help to quash fears was an article written in 1995 by Ann Landers (who just so happened to be Dear Abby’s sister) called “Twisted minds make Halloween a dangerous time.”
+Parents were already on alert and so it didn't help to quash their fears when an article written in 1995 by Ann Landers (who just so happened to be Dear Abby’s sister) called “Twisted minds make Halloween a dangerous time.”
 In her article, Ann Landers basically echoed what Dear Abby had written all those years before.

 Our parents bought into the articles and inspected our candy fervently, but as it turns out, our candy has been just fine all of these years.
 How do we know?
 Because the experts at the University of Delaware have been investigating this subject for three decades and they haven’t been able to confirm one single case of a stranger murdering a child through tainted Halloween candy.

 Your kids should be perfectly fine this Halloween, just as we were.
-Although, it definitely never hurts to err on the side of caution and check their treats before letting them dive into sugary goodness.
+Although, it definitely never hurts to err on the side of caution and check their treats before your littles dive into sugary goodness.